ajam/aufbau/README.md

 ]
 ````

 [Aufbau files](https://github.com/mhkeller/aufbau-files) is a simple modular for downloading files — useful for admin documents.

-See [Creating your own app moduels](#creating-aufbau-app-modules) for more information on that topic.
+See [`apps.sample.json`](apps.sample.json) for a "putting it all together" example with these two apps.

 ##### Apps with more complicated build processes